These Are the Rules You Have to Follow to Get Cast on ‘Fixer Upper’

 Next: It may help to have a degree in marketing.

-15. You really have to pitch your family’s story
+15. You really had to pitch your family’s story

 Think that a cool house is enough to get you on Fixer Upper?
 Think again.
 Casting gets competitive for this HGTV hit.
 So you’ll need to be strategic about how you fill out the casting call.
 The document asks applicants, “Hundreds of people will be applying to Fixer Upper.
 Why should we pick your family/your home?
 What makes your family unique?”
 Producers also want to know, “If you are chosen for Fixer Upper and we help you turn your situation into the right house that’s in the right location, what would this mean to you and your family?”
 You’ll probably need to think long and hard about how to answer those questions.